benkbaron/Flowergram/README.md

   The sign up and login page verifies unique credentials and hashes passwords using BCrpyt.
 Helpful error messages are displayed should a user enter invalid information.

+  Upon creating a new account, a user can begin following other users to populate the homepage with images.
+The user can also update their profile picture from the default rose icon.

 ![](./app/assets/images/screenshots/signuppage.png)